UsamaAshraf82/usamaashraf82/README.md

 I am a Programmer, Developer, Software Engineer From Pakistan :pakistan: and Working as a Full Time Freelancer (Currently Booked Fully)

-Workded on Many Small Project and Numbers of Medium Size Pojects and One Big Project
+Worked on Many Small Project and Numbers of Medium Size Pojects and One Big Project

 My Best Services are
 1) React (Create-React-App)